 Figure D: Isee2 Brilliance Results for an August Vintage Old European Cut

-The Best Spread possible in an Old European Cut with Ideal Optics
+The Best Possible in an Old European Cut with Ideal Optics

 People who are lovers of vintage diamonds do not necessarily purchase them for how much spread the diamond has on the finger.
 Often, diamonds in all varieties with the "best spread" have some of the worst optics.
 The August Vintage European Cut, however, combines the best balance of optics and spread in an Old European Cut.

-Two key features of the August Vintage Old European Cut is an aesthetic inherited from its ancient counterpart: a tall regal crown combined with a smaller table.
-The goal in cutting this diamond was to find a way to maintain the regal presence of the tall crown and greater depth, yet provide a spread that would be comparable with today's ideal cut rounds.
+Two key features of the August Vintage Old European Cut are an aesthetic inherited from its ancient counterpart and a tall regal crown combined with a smaller table.
+The goal in cutting this diamond was to find a way to maintain the regal presence of the tall crown and greater depth yet provide a spread that would be comparable with today's ideal cut rounds.
 The August Vintage Old European Cut has succeeded in maintaining this aesthetic and in many cases, exceeding the spread of a comparably sized ideal cut round.